Charles III: Health

-In March 1998, Charles had laser keyhole surgery on his right knee.
-In March 2003, he underwent surgery at King Edward VII's Hospital to treat a hernia injury.
+In March 1998, Charles had laser keyhole surgery on his right knee and in March 2003, he underwent surgery at King Edward VII's Hospital to treat a hernia injury.
 In 2008, a non-cancerous growth was removed from his nasal bridge.

-In January 2024, he underwent a "corrective procedure" at the London Clinic to treat benign prostate enlargement, which resulted in the postponement of some of his public engagements.
-In February Buckingham Palace announced that cancer had been discovered during the treatment, but that it was not prostate cancer.
-Although his public duties were postponed, it was reported Charles would continue to fulfil his constitutional functions during his outpatient treatment.
+In January 2024, Charles underwent a "corrective procedure" at the London Clinic to treat benign prostate enlargement, which resulted in the postponement of some of his public engagements.
+In February, Buckingham Palace announced that cancer had been discovered during the treatment, but that it was not prostate cancer.
+Although his public duties were postponed, it was reported Charles would continue to fulfill his constitutional functions during his outpatient treatment.
 He released a statement espousing his support for cancer charities and that he "remain[ed] positive" on making a full recovery.
-In March Camilla deputised for him in his absence at the Commonwealth Day service at Westminster Abbey and at the Royal Maundy at Worcester Cathedral.
+In March, Camilla deputised for him in his absence at the Commonwealth Day service at Westminster Abbey and at the Royal Maundy at Worcester Cathedral.
 He made his first major public appearance since his cancer diagnosis at the Easter service held at St George's Chapel, Windsor Castle, on 31 March.
 In April 2024, it was announced that he would resume public-facing duties after making progress in his cancer treatment.

-In March 2025, Charles was briefly admitted to hospital after experiencing temporary side effects during his cancer treatment.
-He subsequently postponed a number of planned engagements.
+In March 2025, Charles was briefly admitted to hospital after experiencing temporary side effects from his cancer treatment.
+He subsequently postponed several planned engagements.
+In December, as part of the Stand Up to Cancer UK campaign hosted by Cancer Research UK and Channel 4, he announced that his treatment schedule would be reduced the following year.
+The King's openness about his illness, contrasting with the traditionally guarded approach of earlier monarchs, was described by the media as unprecedented and as bringing him closer to the public.